eperry/ansible-plugin-cache-elasticsearch/README.md

 {{CWD}}/plugins/cache/elasticsearch.ini = Configuration File for the plugin
 {{CWD}}/kibana-canvas.json = a default system canvas that reads ansible_cache index and gives you a summary.

+# Kibana Canvas
 ![Canvas](https://github.com/eperry/ansible-plugin-cache-elasticsearch/raw/master/images/Canvas.png)

+# Viewing the json in Kibana
 ![Json](https://github.com/eperry/ansible-plugin-cache-elasticsearch/raw/master/images/json.png)

 Here is a basic ansible.cfg which set the Elasticsearch URI  which includes.
 The Index name to write the data to, and filter what varibles are sent.

+# Configuration

 ```
 [defaults]